naleksicc/Transaction-Management-System-API/README.md

      ```env
      CSV_STORAGE_PATH=data/transactions.csv
      ```
-   - The application will automatically create the directory and file if they do not exist, as long as the parent directory is writable.
+   - ❗ **Execute the /transactions route** and the application will automatically create the directory and file if they do not exist, as long as the parent directory is writable.
    - **Permissions**: Ensure the parent directory is writable by the application (e.g., `chmod 755 data/`).

 5. **(Optional) Seed Dummy Data**